-OPMP tracks RSA totals at the department-level as a measure of funding made available to state agencies that participate in OPMP’s large project coordination program.
+OPMP tracks RSA totals at the department-level as a measure of available funding for state agencies that participate in OPMP's large project coordination program.
 This metric also indicates the networked characteristic of the program.
-However, cost recovery is limited to actual expenditures, which OPMP reports under Target #2 as revenue.
+However, cost recovery is limited to actual eligible expenditures for reimbursable services, which OPMP reports under Target #2 as revenue.

 |B: Result - Protect the State's economic and social interests.|

 |B1: Core Service - Coordinate multi-agency review of proposed federal actions; facilitate engagements between state and federal regulatory agencies; and prepare consolidated state comments.|